jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

  [48]: http://dissidentvoice.org/2010/09/johnny-got-his-pills-and-so-do-we/

+"...
+[W]ar is an instrument entirely inefficient toward redressing wrong; that it multiplies, instead of indemnifying losses." - Thomas Jefferson (in a letter to Sir John Sinclair)

 ## "b"

 "I was in Las Vegas recently, and the entire strip was full of fullscreen content stretched to fit widescreens.
 It seemed like a little metaphor for Las Vegas, really"- [rkanodia][49] on [slashdot][50]